-The Caatinga Biosphere Reserve is characterized by Caatinga vegetation as well as 'Martius' decidous forest, the typical vegetation of the interior of northeastern Brazil.
+The Caatinga Biosphere Reserve is characterized by Caatinga vegetation and deciduous forest in the drought period, the typical vegetation of the interior of northeastern Brazil.
 The reserve sets up ecological corridors and is linked to the contiguous Mata Atlántica and Cerrado Biosphere Reserves.

-The name "Caatinga" is a Tupi word meaning "white forest" or "white vegetation" (caa = forest, vegetation, tinga = white).
+Caatinga covers the largest semiarid region in Northeast Brazil.
+The name "Caatinga" is a Tupi word meaning "white forest" or "white vegetation."
 Caatinga is a xeric shrubland and thorn forest, which consists primarily of small, thorny trees that shed their leaves seasonally.

 The ground layer comprises cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses.
 Many annual plants grow, flower, and die during the brief rainy season.

 Through the buffer and transition areas, the Caatinga Biosphere Reserve sets up ecological corridors among the diverse core areas.
 It is also linked to the contiguous Mata Atlántica Biosphere Reserve and Cerrado Biosphere Reserve.

 The Caatinga Biosphere Reserve has been divided into six units.

 Unit I represents a Caatinga high forest characterized by the Tabebuia-Aspidosperma-Astronium-Cavanillesia association

 Unit II varies from Caatinga middle or lower forest and open arboreal Caatinga.
 It presents four associations: a) Astronium-Schinopsis-Caesalpinia, b) Caesalpinia-Spondias-Bursera-Aspidosperma, c) Mimosa-Syagrus-Spondias-Cereus, and d) Cnidosculus-Bursera-Caesalpinia.